 Hospitals are the largest single provider of charity care services in Minnesota.
 The burden of providing charity care at hospitals, however, is unevenly and disproportionately distributed across hospitals in the state, with a relatively few hospitals seeing the bulk of charity care patients.
-This proposal would provide \$5 million in each year of the biennium to help offset the cost of uncompensated care for hospitals that provide excess burdens of charity care, and this definition will govern any future funding distributions.
+This proposal would provide \$5 million in each year of the biennium to help offset the cost of uncompensated care for hospitals that provide excess burdens of charity care.
+MDH is currently implementing a new and uniform definition of charity care, and this definition will govern any future funding distributions.
 For this distribution, uncompensated care (charity care and bad debt) will proxy for charity care.
 Under this proposal, hospitals whose uncompensated care levels as a percent of expenses exceed the statewide average will be eligible for funding.
 The funds would be distributed based on each hospital's share of uncompensated care in relation to the total amount of uncompensated care provided by hospitals eligible to receive funds under this proposal.